lazamar/lazamar.github.io/_posts/2016-04-18-up-and-running-with-rollup-js-in-gulp-grunt-and-native-js-api.md

 ---
 layout: post
-title: Rollup.js Quick Start with Grunt, Gulp and the plain JavaScript API
+title: Setting up Rollup.js in Grunt, Gulp and the JS API
 ---

-# Setting up Rollup.js in Grunt, Gulp and the JS API

 Rollup.js is a nice bundler that gets all of your dependencies and packs them together with our code.
 It works like a charm, but the documentation on how to